cmndude/Moment/README.md

-DateConverter
+Moment
 =============

-This is an PHP implementation of Moment.js using phpspec2
+This is the PHP implementation of Moment.js using phpspec2

 P.S.
 This is a sample project.